So far you’ve seen how to write Linux bash scripts that do the job without user inputs. Today we will continue our series about Linux bash scripting.

 When you start your Linux bash scripting, you are free to choose which letter is suitable for your option.

-However, there are some letters that are commonly used in Linux programs.
+However, some letters are commonly used in Linux programs.

 And here is the list of the common options: